Impetigo In Babies: Causes, Symptoms, Diagnosis And Treatment

 1. Glomerulonephritis: If the strep bacteria reaches the kidneys, it causes glomerulonephritis (22).
 The small coils of blood vessels within the kidneys, called glomerulus, get inflamed and have difficulty filtering the blood to form urine (23).

 1. Scarlet fever and rheumatic fever: They result in severe sore throat pain and rashes all over the body (24).
-Scarlet fever itself can complicate to rheumatic fever, which causes severe damage to essential organs like heart and brain (25).
+Scarlet fever in babies can progress to rheumatic fever, which causes severe damage to essential organs like the heart and brain (25).

 protip_icon Point to consider